|

 pub which can only be described as “mediocre” at best.
 It

-up his own pub.
-There are also reviews which are utterly slating pubs which
+pub.
+There are also reviews which are utterly slating pubs which frankly

-frankly don’t deserve the criticism.
-When you also consider the rate at which
+don’t deserve the criticism.
+When you also consider the rate at which pubs

 things you’ll find on line anyway.